-- > Schools are strongly encouraged not to allow coaches on the course. - If spectators are allowed, there must be a restricted area at the finish that keeps spectators away so they do not interfere with the "quick exit" of each athlete. - Creative finish line options are strongly encouraged to maintain physical distancing. - Consider using image-based equipment at the finish line to assist with picking the place and reducing congestion.
+- If spectators are allowed, there should be a restricted area at the finish that keeps spectators away so they do not interfere with the "quick exit" of each athlete. - Creative finish line options are strongly encouraged to maintain physical distancing. - Consider using image-based equipment at the finish line to assist with picking the place and reducing congestion.